cloocher/aggcat/README.md

   customer_id: 'scope for all requests'
 )

-# scope Aggcat client by customer id
+# scope Aggcat client and all subsequent requests by customer id
 Aggcat.scope(customer_id)

 # get all supported financial institutions